 Questions?
 Send an email to firstname.lastname@example.org

-Line drawing of a method to use smaller posts to build with 16″ cordwood.
+Line drawing from Cordwood Construction Best Practices showing how to use smaller posts to build a 16″ wall. .